jdinh2/AzureVMAD/README.md

 </p>
 <p>

-Our ping has failed because Windows Firewall is block ICMP traffic, so we will do the same remote desktop connection process with DC-1.
+Our ping has failed because Windows Firewall is blocking ICMP traffic, we have to enable ICMPv4 on the firewall on DC-1. so we will do the same remote desktop connection process with DC-1.
 </p>

 </br>